trackmania-rl/tmrl/readme/reference_guide.md

-  "TLS": false,  // IMPORTANT: true when using tmrl on a public network (read the Security section) "TLS_HOSTNAME": "default",  // TLS hostname (for custom tlspyo configuration only) "TLS_CREDENTIALS_DIRECTORY": "",  // TLS credential directory (for custom tlspyo configuration only) "NB_WORKERS": -1,  // maximum number of Workers that can connect to the Server (-1 for infinite) "WANDB_PROJECT": "tmrl",  // your wandb project name "WANDB_ENTITY": "tmrl",  // your wandb entity name "WANDB_KEY": "YourWandbApiKey",  // your wandb key
+  "TLS": false,  // IMPORTANT: true when using tmrl on a public network (read the Security section) "TLS_HOSTNAME": "default",  // TLS hostname (for custom tlspyo configuration only) "TLS_CREDENTIALS_DIRECTORY": "",  // TLS credential directory (for custom tlspyo configuration only) "WANDB_PROJECT": "tmrl",  // your wandb project name "WANDB_ENTITY": "tmrl",  // your wandb entity name "WANDB_KEY": "YourWandbApiKey",  // your wandb key